Environmental Concepts: Energy

 Available in 2014

-5. The ability to comprehend and report scientific findings relating to energy production, usage and environmental impacts in both verbal and printed format;
+4. Search for, comprehend and report on scientific findings relating to energy production, usage and environmental consequences;

-- Current developments in geothermal and solar energy generation in the Australian environment and worldwide, and the political and technological factors influencing development or deployment;
+- Current developments in renewable energy sources (geothermal, wind, solar, hydroelectricity) in the Australian environment and worldwide, and the political and technological factors influencing development or deployment;

-- Renewable energy in practice and comparison of the capacity of these modes of energy generation to produce baseload power;
+- Renewable energy in practice and comparison of the capacity of these modes to produce baseload electricity;

 |Replacing Course(s)||ENVS2040 Energy & the Environment|